 Ah, Pinterest.
 The (addicting!) social media darling.
 This site has opened my eyes to everything from new recipes, to travel inspiration, to shoes and handbags (swoon!) and home decor ideas...and about 1001 other things.
 I even post links to this blog and other things that inspire me on a Pinterest board.
 Such fun!
 Pinterest is … Continue reading Pinterest for Onboarding: Part One

 I had a conversation the other day about pre-boarding employees prior to their start date.
 A question was thrown back to me: How can we pre-board employees before we're able to give them access to proprietary systems and information?
 I love questions like that.
-Pre-boarding isn't new hire training, but it is a method of … Continue reading Pre-boarding?
+Pre-boarding isn't new employee orientation or training, but it is an … Continue reading Pre-boarding?
 Non-Proprietary?
 No Problem!